christineiym/christineiym.github.io/_posts/2020-04-13-tufte-style-jekyll-blog.md

-{% newthought 'In his later books' %}{% sidenote 'two' '[http://www.edwardtufte.com/tufte/books_be](http://www.edwardtufte.com/tufte/books_be)'%}, Tufte starts each section with a bit of vertical space, a non-indented paragraph, and sets the first few words of the sentence in small caps.
+In his later books {% sidenote 'two' '[http://www.edwardtufte.com/tufte/books_be](http://www.edwardtufte.com/tufte/books_be)'%}, Tufte starts each section with a bit of vertical space, a non-indented paragraph, and sets the first few words of the sentence in small caps.
 To accomplish this using this style, enclose the sentence fragment you want styled with small caps in a custom Liquid tag called 'newthought' like so:

 ```Liquid
 {{ "{% newthought 'In his later books'" }} %}